esinecan/casual-leet-codin/README.md

 I'm just casually traversing through leetcode 150 again to keep meself sharp and fit.
 No vibe coding.
-Updated rarely and irregularly as it's mostly recreational and for myself.
+Updated rarely and irregularly as it's recreational and I'm mostly doing it for myself.
+But also I'm making it in a way that shows my mistakes on the road etc. so that it could be a nice human written source if you're studying these questions at the moment.